jwcarr/eyekit/README.md

 ### FixationSequence[Fixation[430,539], ..., Fixation[637,541]]
 ```

 slices out fixations 5 through 9 into a new `FixationSequence` object.
+This could be useful, for example, if you wanted to remove superfluous fixations from the start and end of the sequence.

 A basic question we might have is: Do any of these fixations fall inside my interest areas?
 We can write some simple code to answer this: